platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     go _m acc   []             = acc
     go m _acc   (cmds : cmdss) = go (advanceModel m cmds) (concSafe m cmds) cmdss
 ```

+Shrinking concurrent programs is a bit more involved then below if we want to get nice minimal counterexamples, we’ll get back to this in one of the exercises.

 ``` haskell
 shrinkConcProgram :: Model -> ConcProgram -> [ConcProgram]